sbarba/cleartest/readme.md

 ## Custom Runners and Saving Results

-cleartest gives you full access to a test script's results via its `Run` object.
+cleartest gives you full access to test results via its `Run` object.
+This overall `Run` object also contains a `Run` object for each script.
 You can access those results, save, and report on them.
-Here are the properties of a `Run` object:
+Here are the properties of a script's `Run` object:

 * **name** - The module name of the script, e.g. "test_conditional"
 * **path** - The path to the script, e.g. "/path/to/test_conditional.py"